Cozumel vs Cancun: Which Is Better in 2025?

 There is no direct Cancun to Cozumel ferry.
 In order to get from Cancun to Cozumel, you’ll need to drive 1 hour south from Cancun to Playa del Carmen, then take the ferry to Cozumel.

-The Playa del Carmen to Cozumel ferry crossing takes a less than 45 minutes and departs every hour on the hour from both locations.
-The cost is around $12 USD for a one-way ticket.
+The Playa del Carmen to Cozumel ferry crossing takes a less than 45 minutes and departs every hour from the ferry terminal in downtown Playa del Carmen.

 The overall journey to Cozumel from Cancun takes about 2 hours.